-As with other types of diabetes, a person with steroid-induced diabetes should make lifestyle adjustments to improve their blood sugar control.
+As with other types of diabetes, a person with steroid-induced diabetes should try to make lifestyle adjustments to improve their blood sugar control.

-These changes might include eating a healthful, balanced diet and partaking in regular exercise.
+These changes might include eating a healthy, balanced diet and partaking in regular exercise.

 People taking steroids should regularly monitor their blood sugar levels and may need to take oral medication or insulin if these levels become too high.

 Generally, blood sugar levels should return to their previous levels 1–2 days after finishing steroid treatment.
-However, some people may develop type 2 diabetes as a result and will need appropriate follow-up treatment with oral medication or insulin therapy.
+However, some people may develop type 2 diabetes and need appropriate follow-up treatment with oral medication or insulin therapy.